baoxin/switch2idea/README.md

 1. Open VSCode
 2. Press `Ctrl+Shift+X` (Windows/Linux) or `Cmd+Shift+X` (macOS) to open the Extensions view
-3. Search for "Switch2Idea"
+3. Search for "Switch2AndroidStudio"
 4. Click Install

 Alternatively, you can install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=baoxin.switch2idea)

 ## ⚙️ Configuration

-Before using the extension, you need to configure the paths to your JetBrains IDEs:
+Before using the extension, you need to configure the paths to your Android Studio and Xcode:

 1. Open VSCode Settings (`Ctrl+,` or `Cmd+,`)
-2. Search for "Switch2Idea"
+2. Search for "Switch2AndroidStudio"
 3. Configure the following paths:
-   - `switch2idea.webStormPath`: Path to WebStorm executable
    - `switch2idea.androidStudioPath`: Path to Android Studio executable
+   - `switch2idea.xcodePath`: Path to Xcode executable

 ### Default Paths

-- **WebStorm**:
-  - Windows: `C:\Program Files\JetBrains\WebStorm\bin\webstorm64.exe`
-  - macOS: `/Applications/WebStorm.app/Contents/MacOS/webstorm`
-  - Linux: `/usr/local/bin/webstorm`

 - **Android Studio**:
   - Windows: `C:\Program Files\Android\Android Studio\bin\studio64.exe`
   - macOS: `/Applications/Android Studio.app/Contents/MacOS/studio`
   - Linux: `/usr/local/android-studio/bin/studio.sh`

+- **Xcode**:
+  - macOS: `/Applications/Xcode.app/Contents/MacOS/Xcode`

 ## 🚀 Usage

 ### Opening Files

 1. Open the file you want to switch in VSCode
-2. Use one of the following methods to open the file in a JetBrains IDE:
+2. Use one of the following methods to open the file in Android Studio or Xcode:
    - Keyboard shortcuts:
-     - WebStorm: `Alt+Shift+O w`
      - Android Studio: `Alt+Shift+O a`
      - Xcode: `Alt+Shift+O x`
    - Right-click the file and select "Open File in [IDE]"